tier4/drs-docs/docs/calibration/index.md

     ```

 2. On the calibration PC, open a new terminal and use `rqt_image_view` to visualize the image topic for each camera.
-  If you use docker, please execute it **on the calibration docker container**.
+  If you use docker, please execute it **on the calibration Docker container**.
     ```shell
     ros2 run rqt_image_view rqt_image_view
     ```